dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 ## Distribute devices to users

 You have enabled management and syncing between Apple and Intune, and assigned a profile to  let your Apple School devices enroll.
 You can now distribute devices to users.
-When an iOS Apple School Manager device is turned on, it is enrolled for management by Intune.
+When an iOS Apple School Manager device is turned on, it's enrolled for management by Intune.
 Profiles can't be applied to activated devices currently in use until the device is wiped.